Författare

 Achille Mbembe

-Achille Mbembe är en uppskattad författare inom Samhälle och politik med totalt 8 böcker tillgängliga på Bokkollen, utgivna hos Duke University Press, Glänta Produktion, Columbia University Press.
+Achille Mbembe är en uppskattad författare inom Samhälle och politik med totalt 8 böcker tillgängliga på Bokkollen, utgivna hos Duke University Press, Columbia University Press, John Wiley and Sons Ltd.

-Bland verken finns Necropolitics, som toppar listan över Achille Mbembes populäraste böcker.
+Bland verken finns Critique of Black Reason, som toppar listan över Achille Mbembes populäraste böcker.
 Verken spänner över samhälle & politik och tilltalar läsare som uppskattar genren.

 Det senast publicerade verket av Achille Mbembe är Brutalism, utgivet 2024.

 Letar du efter något nytt att läsa?
-Prova Politics of Time – ett annat uppskattat verk av Achille Mbembe.
+Prova Necropolitics – ett annat uppskattat verk av Achille Mbembe.

 På Bokkollen gör vi det enkelt att navigera i Achille Mbembes författarskap.
 Vår databas uppdateras ständigt med nya släpp och format, så oavsett om du söker efter en lättläst pocket för semestern, en lyxig inbunden presentutgåva eller en digital ljudbok för pendlingen, har vi rätt utgåva för dig.